 Barbados

 The island of Barbados was discovered by Christopher Columbus and claimed for the Spanish Crown, however, Spain never settled the island.
 It is widely believed it was the Portuguese who first settled the island in the 1530s and occupied it until 1620.
 Shortly thereafter, Barbados became a Proprietary Colony until 1627 when it became an English Colony.
-Barbados has full internal self government since 1961, gained its independence in 1966 but opted to remain part of the British Commonwealth with Queen Elizabeth II as Monarch represented by a Governor-General.
+Barbados has full internal self government since 1961, gained its independence in 1966 but opted to remain part of the British Commonwealth with King Charles III as Monarch represented by a Governor-General.
 Barbados is usually regarded as the most British among the British Colonies having been under continuous English/British rule from 1627 to 1964.

-Barbados is widely recognized as home of the sugar revolution in the Eastern Caribbean, developing the earliest successful sugar industry in the Caribbean.
+Barbados is widely recognized as home of the sugar revolution in the eastern Caribbean, developing the West Indies earliest successful sugar industry.
 In 1627, eighteen year old James Drax arrived in Barbados where he soon accumulated considerable amounts of land and planted wheat, cotton, indigo and a very poor quality tobacco.
 By 1641 he had over four hundred acres of land and a significant number of enslaved black Africans working in his plantations.
 In the 1640's Drax went to Recife in Brazil where the Dutch and Portuguese were developing new technology and successfully planting sugarcane.
 There he learned the techniques of planting sugarcane and the process of manufacturing sugar.
 After a failed first year crop, Drax became the first planter in Barbados to successfully cultivate sugarcane on a large scale in his Drax Hall Estate.
 In 1644 Drax erected the island's first windmill for grinding cane based on a Dutch design.
 When his first "good" sugar arrived on the London market, it had a very attractive yield and increased Drax's per acre income fourfold from that of previous crops.

 The English Civil War brought many more aristocratic families like the Codringtons to Barbados.
 Leadership of the expatriates was quickly assumed by Humphrey Walrond (ca. 1600–ca. 1670) and his brother Edward.
 Humphrey, at this time in his mid-forties, had been given up as a hostage at the surrender of the Royalist enclave of Bridgwater in July 1645.
 He was imprisoned, but then released on agreement that he pay a huge fine.
-Instead, Walrond sold up his estates and together with this brother Edward and son George who had lost an arm fighting for Charles I, fled to Barbados ca. 1649.
+Instead, Walrond sold up his estates and together with his brother Edward and son George who had lost an arm fighting for Charles I, fled to Barbados ca. 1649.
 Also captured at Bridgwater was twenty two-year-old Major William Byam (ca. 1620-1672), descendant of one of the Knights of the Round Table.
 Byam was imprisoned by the Parliamentarians in the Tower of London, but then given a pass to go to the West Indies.
 He, too, headed for Barbados together with his wife Dorothy, who not only boasted royal connections but was also according to a French priest who met her some seven years later, "one of the most beautiful women ever seen".

 The new arrival of Cavaliers brought an aristocratic and metropolitan sophistication to the island, as well as money and credit.
 Some bought plantations, others acted as factors for the Dutch shippers who dominated Barbados’s trade.
 They also brought a new attitude to the top echelons of island society, a sumptuous, showy style of living where their extravagance and taste were there for everyone else to see and admire.
 By 1650, Barbados had a white population of more than thirty thousand, about equivalent to that of Virginia and Massachusetts combined, and on average far richer.